Artificial Intelligence and Digital Health MSc

 Core modules

-The purpose of this module is to teach the principles and practice of research with a focus on qualitative and quantitative study designs and methods of data collection and processing.
+This module teaches the principles and practice of research with a focus on study design and methods of data collection.
 It will show how these designs and methods can be applied to evaluation studies as well as to research.
-It will provide a supportive and intellectually challenging environment within which students develop their knowledge, understanding and skills as researchers.
+The module provides a supportive and intellectually challenging environment within which you will develop your knowledge, understanding and skills as a researcher.

 Professional recognition